Skip to main content

 I waived the full coverage long term disability insurance on my one year anniversary date.
 Can I add it now?

-If you waived the full coverage, you must submit Evidence of Insurability satisfactory to MetLife.
-This can be completed by logging into My VU Benefits and creating a life change event.
+If you waived the full coverage, you must submit Evidence of Insurability and be approved by MetLife.
+This can be completed by logging into My VU Benefits and processing a Life Event.
 The system will prompt you to complete evidence of insurability.
 The information you provide will be reviewed by MetLife and you could be denied coverage.

 Do I have to wait a certain amount of time before the long-term disability benefit begins?